Kiru-axis/Picture-World/READme.md

 + **Null response**
 * The searched category does not exist in the database

-6. **Adding/Uploding Profile picture**
-* Input:Once logged in on your Account page where your name appears,Click on the choose file button and submit
-* Output:Profile picture successfully updated ir created if for the first time.

 7. **Note**
 + The site is fully responsive and will work on any device size